"TOWARD A SCIENCE OF CONSCIOUSNESS

 034 Altered States of Consciousness - Chair: Charles Tart 2 $18.00

 C.N.
-Alexander, Understanding higher states of consciousness: Theory
+Alexander, Understanding higher states of consciousness: Theory and research.

 D.A.
 Hocker, R.W.
 Hood, Pure consciousness and the creation of experience.

 F.H.
-Atwater, Inducing propitious altered states of consciousness via cortico-thalamic
+Atwater, Inducing propitious altered states of consciousness via cortico-thalamic adaptation.

 H.R.
 Wasserman, Altered states of consciousness in psychotherapy.